Associate Professor of Music Therapy

 BS in Music Education, Lebanon Valley College

-Dr. Shultis has been actively involved in the American Music Therapy Association since beginning clinical practice, serving as Advisor to the Mid Atlantic Regional Chapter student association for 15 years, as Chair of the national Student Affairs Advisory Board, as Advisor to the National Student Association, and currently as a member of the Ethics Board.
-Carol has presented numerous educational programs for community and professional groups and has offered clinical supervision groups and sessions at regional and national music therapy conferences.
-She was privileged to be part of a panel presentation for the American Psychiatric Association; an article describing music therapy in psychiatric care resulted from this presentation.
-She co-authored a text for students, “Clinical Training Guide for the Student Music Therapist, 2nd edition, 2017".
-She received the 2012 Service Award from the Mid-Atlantic Region/AMTA for “significant service to the Mid-Atlantic Region.”
+Dr. Shultis has been actively involved in the American Music Therapy Association (AMTA) since beginning clinical practice, serving as Advisor to the Mid Atlantic Regional Chapter student association for 15 years, as Chair of the national Student Affairs Advisory Board, as Advisor to the National Student Association, and currently as a Co-chair of the Ethics Board of the AMTA.
+Carol has presented numerous educational programs for community and professional groups and has offered clinical supervision groups and sessions.
+She is a frequent presenter for continuing education programs for music therapists and at regional and national conferences.
+She was privileged to be part of a panel presentation for the American Psychiatric Association; an article describing music therapy in psychiatric care resulted from this presentation (Psychiatric Times, 1999).
+She co-authored a text for students, “Clinical Training Guide for the Student Music Therapist” (2005) and the 2nd edition, (2017), and a book chapter, “Medical Music Therapy for Adults” in Music Therapy Handbook , Wheeler, B. (Ed.)
+(2015).
+She also co-authored several journal articles describing research with music therapy with cardiac and cancer patients conducted with faculty at Temple University during her doctoral studies (2007, 2008).
+She received the 2012 Service Award from the Mid-Atlantic Region/AMTA for “significant service to the Mid-Atlantic Region” and an award from the American Music Therapy Association Students (2017) in honoring her contributions to their early development as an organization.

-With a background in music education, Carol enjoys working with students in special education settings and adults and older adults in medical settings.
+With a background in music education, Carol enjoys working with students in special education settings and with adults and older adults in medical settings including hospitals, long term care, hospice and palliative care.
+She frequently focuses this treatment on coping skills development including music-assisted relaxation.
 She is trained in the Bonny Method of Guided Imagery and Music and has seen individuals for in-depth psychological work and/or personal growth using music and imagery.

-A life-time choral singer, she enjoys making music with the Spartanburg Festival Chorus and local church choirs.
+A life-time choral singer, she enjoys making music with the Spartanburg Festival Chorus and local church choirs as a source of self-care and recharging her creative energies.